How to Become a CA in India – Complete CA Course Guide 2021

 CA Final exams are considered one of the toughest exams of India, therefore you need to prepare accordingly.
 You should go for the practical subjects first where chances of the amendment are less hence start with Financial Reporting, Strategic Financial Management, and Strategic Cost Management and Performance Evaluation.
 This will take you one year to complete these subjects.
 Then you can choose one practical subject and one theoretical subject like DT and Advanced Auditing or IDT and Corporate and Economic Laws, and one elective paper.

 Prefer the theoretical subjects in last so that you will not forget the concepts till the exam.
 DT and IDT should also be completed in last as both the subjects come with plenty of amendments in every attempt.
 Hence, keep them for last.

-Make sure that all your coaching and first reading have completed 6 months before the exam.
-Six months should be kept aside for the revision only.
+Make sure that all your coaching and first reading have been completed 6 months before the exam.
+Six months should be kept aside for revision only.
 During this time, you need more and more practice so that you can prepare well for the Final Exams.
 If possible, give the Mock test also, conducted by ICAI in every attempt which will show you a true picture of your preparation.

-After appearing in the chartered accountant exam, complete your MCS 2 so that your time does not get wasted after the declaration of CA Final result.
+After appearing in the chartered accountant exam, complete your MCS 2 so that your time does not get wasted after the declaration of the CA Final result.
 Besides this, prepare yourself for the interview to be conducted in campus placement.

 Note – If you are not ready to handle both the group together, then go for the single group.
 It will save you from getting an attempt.